fast/fastrace/README.md

 1. Disregarding a low-level span might inadvertently discard a high-level child span.
 2. The process of filtering, or 'level' as it's often called, in a tracing system should be applied to a trace as a whole rather than individual spans within a trace.

-In this context, fastrace offers a more efficient solution by filtering out entire traces that are not of interest through its unique [tail-sampling](https://opentelemetry.io/blog/2022/tail-sampling/) design.
-Therefore, the concept of 'level', borrowed directly from logging systems, may not be suitable for fastrace.
+In this context, Fastrace offers a more efficient solution by filtering out entire traces that are not of interest through its unique [tail-sampling](https://opentelemetry.io/blog/2022/tail-sampling/) design.
+Therefore, the concept of 'level', borrowed directly from logging systems, may not be suitable for Fastrace.

 [Docs]: https://docs.rs/fastrace/
 [Examples]: https://github.com/fast/fastrace/tree/main/examples